martinsaravia/pyFSI/README.md

-# pyFSI v0.2.4
+# pyFSI v0.3.0

-This is the second version of pyFSI, a code for solving fluid-structure interaction problems.
+This is the first version of pyFSI, a code for solving fluid-structure interaction problems.

-Currently we have three FSI models: Tosi's linear Leakage Flow, Saravia's nonlinear Leakege Flow and preciceCoupling.
+Currently, we have three FSI models: Tosi's linear Leakage Flow, Saravia's nonlinear Leakege Flow and preciceCoupling.

 ## Change List
 * New boundary conditions for simple supported beams.
 * Boundary conditions are now specified through tables.
+* Output is selected in the execution dictionary using object specific keywords.
+* Added an object registry and an output database where the file io takes place.

 ## Dependencies